Rokiis1/roadmap/frontend/css/README.md

 #### Getting Started

-In this lesson, we will learn about CSS Grid, a powerful layout system that allows us to create flexible and responsive web designs.
+We will learn about CSS Grid, a powerful layout system that allows us to create flexible and responsive web designs.
 Grid provides a two-dimensional layout structure, allowing us to define both rows and columns to arrange elements on a webpage.

-To follow along with the examples and exercises in this lesson, make sure you have a basic understanding of HTML and CSS.

 #### Grid Container

 The grid container is the parent element that holds all the grid items.
 By applying the `display: grid` property to an element, we can create a grid container.
 The grid container allows us to define the overall layout of the grid, including the number of rows and columns.

-To create a grid container, use the following CSS:

 ```css
 .container {